 If the class is movement based (gymnastics, yoga, kung-fu, etc.), children should wear comfortable clothing.

 Unless otherwise specified, we will provide any necessary materials for participation.

 Of course!
 Call our office to schedule a time.

 Whole Children wants to help each child be successful in the classes they attend.
-That is why it is our policy for parents of new students (or a caregiver provided by the parents) to remain on the premises for the duration of the class to work with our staff and their child so he or she can develop the skills to function safely and independently in our programs.
+That is why it is our policy for parents of new students and those under 13 years old (or caregiver provided by parents) to remain on the premises for the duration of the class to be available to our staff and their child in case of need.
+Our goal is to help our students develop the skills to function safely and independently in our classes.

-Once a child has demonstrated the ability to participate safely at their level, parents are free to leave the building.
+Once teachers/staff see that a child has demonstrated the ability to participate safely at their level, parents may leave the building.
 However, parents must be able to return quickly in the event their child requires assistance.
 Whole Children must have a way to contact a parent or caregiver during the class.